 ERP and WMS Integration

-Integration between the WMS and ERP can help the organization achieve broader improvements in supply chain processes.
+Integration between a WMS and ERP can help the organization achieve broader improvements in supply chain processes.
 For example, a company might receive a list of orders via its ERP system.
-The ERP system communicates the orders to the WMS, which creates a plan for picking, packing and shipping them.
+The ERP system communicates the orders to the WMS, which creates a plan for picking, packing, and shipping them.
 Once the orders ship, the WMS automatically sends the shipment information back to the ERP system, which then shares it with the customer.

 Warehouse Management System Use Cases